tryap1/Covid-Data-Analysis/README.md

 # Covid-Data-Analysis
-Obtains csv files from John Hopkins Github, processes them and provides users with a GUI that allows for comparison of COVID statistics between two countries
+Obtains csv files from Johns Hopkins' Github, processes them and provides users with a GUI that allows for comparison of COVID statistics between two countries

 CSV files are obtained and processed dynamically to adapt to the daily covid data updates Application of Pandas Library in python to process information from CSV files